 Cardiff’s Velindre Cancer Centre said the variety of guys who get entry to so-called bloodless cap treatments changed into “very low.”

-The treatment can save you hair loss via cooling a patient’s scalp in the course of chemotherapy.
+The treatment can save hair loss by cooling a patient’s scalp during chemotherapy.

-Alun Rees, eighty-two, from Mumbles, Swansea, decided to apply it whilst receiving a remedy for prostate cancer.
+Alun Rees, eighty-two, from Mumbles, Swansea, decided to apply it while receiving a remedy for prostate cancer.

 He stated: “Generally, you observed, as you are getting older, you are going to lose your hair besides.
 It’s a slow, natural process.